PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

 example_flow()
 ```

+### Diving Deeper
+For more examples on how to use our collections and blocks, head to our [Prefect Recipes repo](https://github.com/PrefectHQ/prefect-recipes/)!

 ## Resources

 If you encounter any bugs while using `{{ cookiecutter.collection_name }}`, feel free to open an issue in the [{{ cookiecutter.collection_name }}](https://github.com/{{ cookiecutter.github_organization }}/{{ cookiecutter.collection_name }}) repository.